 - Buttermilk: Substitute buttermilk in place of the milk.
 With this, you could also leave the lemon juice out to create bakery style blueberries muffins.

 - Sparkling Sugar: You can use turbinado sugar either with or instead of the crumble topping.
 Sprinkle in the sugar just after adding to the baking cups.
+If you can find lemon sugar, that would be another tasty option for a burst of flavor from the delicious muffins.

 Fruit muffins like blueberry muffins tend to be a little trickier to keep from sticking to the cups.
 Silicone baking pans and muffin liners like these are great for nonstick.
 Parchment muffin cups also tend to release easier, and you can spray the liners with cooking spray.